aditya777-dev/Simple-Keylogger/README.md

 > this process may take some time

-> after completion, the application file (keylogger.exe) will be available in 'dist' folder
+> after completion, the application file (simple-keylogger.exe) will be available in 'dist' folder

 3. to execute application on startup (hidden and running in background)